xiaofeng-d/multi-GPU/README.md

 ## File descriptions:

-* `reconLPT2Nbody_uNet.py` : main excute files
+* `reconLPT2Nbody_uNet.py` : main excute files (with modifications based on FSDP, lightning, etc)
 * `periodic_padding.py` : code to fulfill periodic boundary padding
 * `data_utils.py` : how to load data + test/analysis
 * `model/BestModel.pt` : Best trained model
 * `configs/config_unet.json` : most of the hyperparameters
 * `Unet/uNet.py` : architecture
-* `plot.py` : plot the result

 ## To run the code:

-`python reconLPT2Nbody_uNet.py --config_file_path configs/config_unet.json`

-or

-`./reconLPT2Nbody_uNet.py -c configs/config_unet.json`
+srun --ntasks-per-node=1 --gpus-per-task=1 ./reconLPT2Nbody_uNet_lightning_FSDP.py -c ./configs/config_unet.json 0,1,2,3

 ## Instruction:

-1. Input raw data should be in the format of `x_y.npy` (y is in range of (0,1000,1) and x is controled by `lIndex` and `hIndex` in `configs/config_unet.json`  e.g. `0_0.npy`, `1_999.npy`).
-The shape of the data in each file should be `(32,32,32,10)`, where the first coloumn is density, the second to forth coloumn is (\phi_x, \phi_y,\phi_z) for ZA, the fifth to seventh column is for 2LPT, and the eighth to tenth is for fastPM.
+1. Input raw data should be in the format of '0_train.npy','1_train.npy'.
+The shape of the data in each file should be `(sample_size,3,dim,dim,dim)`, where the first coloumn is sample size, the 3rd to 5th coloumn is (\phi_x, \phi_y,\phi_z) for ZA.
+0 and 1 represents initial snapshot and final snapshot.
-(Yu provides simulation files and each file contains 1000 simulations.
-I stored the 1000 simulations in each file into separate files.
-The reason why I did this is because GPU doesn't have enough memory to store all the files.
-Thus I only provide the name and the path to each files.)

-2. The output of the model is in the shape of `(6,32,32,32)` where `(0:3,32,32,32)` stores the predicted fastPM simulations from uNet model and `(3:6,32,32,32)` stores the corresponding real simulations.
+2. The output of the model is in the shape of `(6,dim,dim,dim)` where `(0:3,dim,dim,dim)` stores the predicted fastPM simulations from uNet model and `(3:6,dim,dim,dim)` stores the corresponding real simulations.
+Here our PM simulation dimension is dim = 128.

 3. The best trained model is stored in `model/BestModel.pt`.
 All the tests (pancake, cosmology, etc) should be tested on this model.